 3. Character encoding issues

 Character encoding of a website is typically declared by the website in its HTML code.
 However, certain websites can have a wrong character encoding declaration or use more than one character encoding across the site.
-These could effectively make the crawler setup more complex and continue to cause issues if the site isn’t consistent with its character encoding.
+These could effectively make the web crawler setup more complex and continue to cause issues if the site isn’t consistent with its character encoding.

 4. Redundant data on the site

-Redundant data can be a real problem, especially when the scale of extraction is large.
+Redundant data can be a real problem, especially when the scale of web data extraction is large.
 While we have a cleaning system meant to find and remove redundant entries from the dataset, the site itself having redundant data makes it all the more difficult to handle the extraction.